The new Halley VI

 Together, Hugh Broughton Architects and AECOM designed the most expensive and beautiful single-wide the world has seen, complete with a $40.4 million price tag.
 The Halley VI has seven blue connectable pods: two science modules, two energy modules, a command module and two winter sleeping modules.
 These house the research labs, living quarters, offices and infrastructure (space heaters won’t cut it down there) needed to keep the station and its citizens running.
 In between these pods is one double-height social space, where researchers can climb on a rock wall, shoot pool, read in a library or even get some free time on a bank of computers.
 We imagine this is also where the keggers are thrown.
-All of this will help keep the 70 crew members (16 in the winter) comfortable — and sane — as they go about their research: measuring ozone depletion and the ice layer beneath them.
+All of this helps keep the 70 crew members (16 in the winter) comfortable — and sane — as they go about their research: measuring ozone depletion and the ice layer beneath them.

 Two special innovations give the station its vital mobility.
 First, all of the pods were built upon hydraulic legs to allow the station to rise above the many feet of snow expected throughout the year (the first four Halley stations were buried under snow until they became uninhabitable).
 Secondly, the hydraulic legs were all built with skis for feet.
 These, when paired with the assistance of some serious tractors, make relocating the structure a much easier task.
 This mobility is critical due to Halley VI’s location on the Brunt Ice Shelf, which continues to shift and break off into the ocean.
-An immobile station would mean the possibility of floating off into the sea on an iceberg… which is not optimal.